Ravi1G/LearnCode/README.md

 + update the database name, host, username and password of mysql in server_constraints.php

++ setup the database using the dodge.sql file in the repo

 + run it on your machine and add issues